When Batect runs a task, there are a number of steps that it follows. We'll use the following configuration as an example throughout this explanation:

 For our sample configuration above, prerequisite relationship between tasks and dependency relationship between containers can be visualised like this:

 Once the container dependency relationships have been determined, Batect then begins executing the task.
-It creates a Docker network for the task, and runs cache initialisation if required.
-In parallel to setting up the network and caches, for every container that makes up the task:
+It creates a Docker network for the task, if required and then in parallel to setting up the network, for every container that makes up the task:

 - It builds or pulls the image required for this container